Rishit110305/Major-Project/README.md

 # This project helped me move from "writing code" to "thinking like a backend developer".

+# 🧠 Challenges & Learning Outcomes

+Building WanderLust wasn't just about writing code; it was about solving real-world production hurdles.
+Some of the key challenges I overcame include:

+### 1. Database Connectivity & DNS Issues (`EREFUSED`)
+- **Challenge:** Encountered `EREFUSED` errors when connecting to MongoDB Atlas due to local ISP restrictions on SRV records.
+- **Solution:** Debugged network-level issues by whitelisting IP addresses in Atlas and switching to Google's Public DNS (8.8.8.8) to ensure stable communication between the Node.js server and the cloud database.

 # ⚙️ Installation & Setup :

  Prerequisites